veusz/veusz/README.md

 external sources such as Internet sockets or other programs.

 Changes in 4.0:
-  * Update to using Qt6
+  * Update to using Qt6 (thanks to korintje)
   * Documentation updates
+  * Copying SVG or image widgets copies image data (from slowphil)
   * Bug fixes:
      * HDF5 import
      * 3D rotation